 Starvation and meal-skipping is highly unlikely to result in long-term weight loss and is hard to maintain.
 No one wants to diet forever; it’s hard work.
 That’s why nutrition news should always pass what you may call The Reasonableness Test.
 In other words, if a story or report or study sounds ridiculous, it probably is.

-If you’re interested in learning more about nutrition, or you’re passionate about healthy eating and would like to start a career as a Nutritionist, have a look at our online professional Nutrition Consultant (RQF) Course which awards you with an industry-recognised Qualification on completion.
-You can learn and study in your own time, at your own pace, with a personal tutor to help you achieve your goal.
+If you’re interested in learning more about nutrition, or you’re passionate about healthy eating and would like to start a career as a Nutritionist, have a look at our online professional Nutrition Consultant Course which awards you with an industry-recognised Qualification on completion.
+As with all our online courses you can learn and study in your own time, at your own pace, with a personal tutor to help you achieve your goal.

 Nutritionists in the UK can earn between £20,000 to £50,000 a year.